Healing Cancer & Other Illness With Light

 The removal of tonsils, adenoids and scrofulous glands aggravates and does not help the tubercular condition.
 Surgical treatment for the diseased glands is very unwise.

 The sun's light is not a salve or an ointment.
 Great as are its effects, however, when applied locally, it cannot be made to suppress a local effect of a general or systemic condition.
 In London, in Aug.
 1922, patients who had been given local light treatments, applied to the "diseased" areas, but who had failed to improve, were given general sun baths, without exposure of the "diseased" areas at all, and they all recovered rapidly.
 These results serve to further confirm the orthopathic premise that these local effects are secondary to the general effect and that all "treatment" must be constitutional.
-Those little quartz rods and tubes in the offices of the physio-therapists and physicians, for insertion into and treatment of the nose, throat, ear and other orifices of the body, are wrong in principle and failures in application.

-In some parts of the world, England, for example, the complaint is made that there is not sufficient sun.
-But these parts receive enough sun to supply the needs of plants and animals--why not enough for man?
 The statement that the temperate zone does not supply enough sunshine for man usually has a commercial basis.
 It comes from those who exploit lamps.
 So-called primitive races the world over, the present-day Canadians and the plants and animals in the temperate regions, prove that these regions do supply sufficient sunshine.

-While it is true that in the higher altitudes one receives more of the beneficial rays of the sun, it is also a fact that both plants and animals may receive sufficient of these at sea level or below sea level, to enable them to maintain health, growth and development, and to reproduce themselves.
 Indeed, there is no habitable part of the earth where there is not sufficient sunshine to supply the needs of man.
 Even the denizens of the jungle receive sufficient sunlight.
 Man in the jungle does likewise.
 It is the over-clad, over-housed, inhabitant of the smoky cities who is deprived of his fair share of the sun.
 Those who live in the modern caves that line the canyon walls of our modern cities and who dress in heavy, dark clothing, suffer most.

 In northern latitudes, when the sun is not always available in winter, it is wise to lay in an ample supply of sun-made reserves during the sunny seasons.
 Stored capacities and substances constitute the reserve power of an organism; power held out of activity under ordinary conditions and circumstances to be used under extraordinary conditions--acute crises, poisoning, prolonged or intense cold, prolonged or intense heat, prolonged periods of cloudiness, prolonged exertion, profound emotional experiences, shock, or other emergency and stress.